IIIF/cookbook-recipes/recipe/0045-css/index.md

 id: 45
 layout: recipe
 tags: [style]
-summary: "Using basic CSS, annotations can be styled in limited ways"
+summary: "Using an external CSS stylesheet in an annotation body, annotations can be styled in limited ways"
 viewers:
 topic:
  - basic